Humanitarian Engineering and Science

 Information

-If you have questions or would like more information about the program, please contact Richard Krahenbuhl, Director of Humanitarian Engineering and Science programs, rkrahenb@mines.edu.
+If you have questions or want more information about the program, please contact Richard Krahenbuhl, Director of Humanitarian Engineering and Science programs, at rkrahenb@mines.edu.

 Geophysics